Operation Weserübung: Invasions

 The towns of Nybergsund, Elverum, Åndalsnes, Molde, Kristiansund N, Steinkjer, Namsos, Bodø and Narvik were bombed some tactically and others terror-bombed.
 The main German land campaign advanced northward from Oslo with superior equipment; Norwegian soldiers with turn-of-the-century weapons, along with some British and French troops, in the Namsos campaign delayed the invaders for a time before yielding; this was the first land combat between the British Army and the Wehrmacht in World War II.
 At Narvik, Norwegian and Allied forces under General Carl Gustav Fleischer achieved the first tactical victory against the Wehrmacht in the war.
 German forces then recovered and in the Battle of Gratangen overran the Norwegian defenders.
 The King and his cabinet evacuated from Molde to Tromsø on 29 April, and the Allies evacuated from Åndalsnes on 1 May.
 Resistance in Southern Norway came to an end.

 Hegra Fortress in the Battle of Hegra Fortress held on until 5 May, and this battle was of Allied propaganda importance, like Narvik.
-King Haakon VII, Crown Prince Olav, and the Cabinet Nygaardsvold left from Tromsø 7 June aboard the British cruiser to represent Norway in exile.
+King Haakon VII, Crown Prince Olav, and the Cabinet Nygaardsvold left from Tromsø 7 June aboard the British cruiser to form a Norwegian government in exile.
 The King returned to Oslo on the same date five years later.
 The Norwegian Army in mainland Norway capitulated on 10 June 1940, two months after Wesertag.
 That made Norway the occupied country that had withstood a German invasion for the longest time before succumbing.
 Despite the surrender of the main Norwegian forces, the Royal Norwegian Navy and other armed forces continued fighting the Germans abroad and at home until the German capitulation on 8 May 1945.
+The massive Norwegian merchant marine fleet except ships captured was subordinated to the Allied war effort through the Norwegian Shipping and Trade Mission based in London.

 In the far north, Norwegian, French and Polish troops, supported by the Royal Navy and the Royal Air Force (RAF), fought against the Germans over the control of the Norwegian harbour Narvik, important for the year-round export of Swedish iron ore.
 The Germans were driven out of Narvik on 28 May, but the deteriorating situation on the European continent made the Allied troops withdraw in Operation Alphabet, and on 9 June, the Germans recaptured Narvik, which was abandoned by civilians because of Luftwaffe bombing.